|Missing In Action (MIA)

-June 23, 1943 (13th AF, USN) Eight B-25s from 69th BS and half dozen TBF Avengers with an escort of 24 F4U Corsairs from VMF-122 and VMF-213.
+On June 23, 1943 (13th AF, USN) eight B-25s from 69th BS and half dozen TBF Avengers with an escort of 24 F4U Corsairs from VMF-122 and VMF-213.
 It is recorded they dropped six 2000 pound bombs on Buri village. (doesn't equate with the number of bombers; however, the diary scribe may have been making a point of just recorded the larger bombs which were 'daisy cutters') They also severely strafed the area.
 The raid was poorly led and the weather was also very poor.
 The TBFs bombed very low under the cloud ceiling and one TBF was damaged by its own bomb blast.
 References: TF-33 War Diary entry; VMF-213 War Diary; Strike Command War Diary; Isolation of Rabaul.

 Discovered underwater during 2002